Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 to get rid of an external logging utility such as syslog-ng or rsyslog.
 You can browse all the logs with the "journalctl" command which allows you to apply a lot of filters on them.

-A really interesting serie of blog post by Lennart Poettering (systemd's lead developer) is available [here](http://www.freedesktop.org/wiki/Software/systemd).
+A really interesting serie of blog posts by Lennart Poettering (systemd's lead developer) is available [here](http://www.freedesktop.org/wiki/Software/systemd).